THE TRUE COST

 Renowned Chicago theatre artist and playwright Jenny Magnus has created a breathtaking play using the true stories of traﬃcking survivors, obtained through interviews with anonymous volunteer participants.
 The show is 45 minutes long and is designed to allow time for a post show panel discussion with local experts and activists working to stop human traﬃcking.
 According to Magnus, we should consider that human beings are a renewable resource, and their exploitation is making some people very rich.
 The talkback aims to educate audiences about the issue, and illuminate what actions people can take in their daily lives to combat human traﬃcking.
 The booking package contains information to help you set up a post show discussion in your community.

 In addition to Jenny Magnus, the creative team for The True Cost also includes director KellyAnn Corcoran, and performers Nate Smith, Katherine Bellantone, and Debbie Banos.

-– Cost: $1,500 – $2,000 (actual amount determined based on distance, length of travel and the needs of your organization)
+– Cost: $350 - $500 sliding scale for virtual screening and panel discussion and $1,500 – $2,000 sliding scale for LIVE show (the actual amount determined will be based on distance, length of travel and the needs of your organization)

 – Non-local shows: Travel, food and (if necessary) lodging for three actors